Hankkk423/chatbot_widget_website/README.md

   1. Include `chat-dynamic.js` and `chat-style.css` in your website to dynamically create the chat bot widget.
   2. Implement the widget's behavior using the provided JavaScript functions.
   3. Integrate your Flask application for bot functionalities.
-Use API calls to communicate between the website and the server.
+Use API calls `SERVER_URL` in JS to communicate between the website and the server.

 - To custom the chat bot style: